 Since 1964, more than 50,000 teenagers have visited Washington, DC, for one week every summer as part of the Electric Cooperative Youth Tour.
-The all-expenses-paid trip is coordinated by the National Rural Electric Cooperative Association (NRECA), and it is designed to expose students to their government in action.
-In 2014—the Youth Tour's 50th year—more than 1,500 high school juniors and seniors from about 900 electric cooperatives in the U.S. participated, including two from CoServ Electric Member households.
+The National Rural Electric Cooperative Association (NRECA) coordinates the tour, and more than 1,500 teens participate every summer.

-In addition to sending two area teens to the Electric Cooperative Youth Tour in Austin and Washington, DC, CoServ also will award $15,000 in scholarships to five deserving seniors from CoServ Member households.
+In addition to the Electric Cooperative Youth Tour, CoServ Electric also awards thousands of dollars through our W. Tip Hall Jr. Scholarship Program to graduating seniors from CoServ Member households.
 More details about CoServ’s Academic Initiatives here.